 The primary focus of this document is on customer-facing controls that you can use to customize and increase security for your applications and services.

-We do provide some overview information, but for detailed information on how Microsoft secures the Azure platform itself, see information provided in the Microsoft Trust Center.
+For information on how Microsoft secures the Azure platform itself, see Azure infrastructure security.

-The features listed following are capabilities you can review to provide the assurance that the Azure Platform is managed in a secure manner.
-Links have been provided for further drill-down on how Microsoft addresses customer trust questions in four areas: Secure Platform, Privacy & Controls, Compliance, and Transparency.
+The following features are capabilities you can review to provide the assurance that the Azure Platform is managed in a secure manner.
+Links have been provided for further drill-down on how Microsoft addresses customer trust questions in four areas: secure platform, privacy & controls, compliance, and transparency.

 Depending on the cloud service model, there is variable responsibility for who is responsible for managing the security of the application or service.
 There are capabilities available in the Azure Platform to assist you in meeting these responsibilities through built-in features, and through partner solutions that can be deployed into an Azure subscription.